The Closet (2001 film): Plot

 The company enters a float in a local gay pride parade, and Pignon is coerced into riding on it; his estranged son sees him in the televised broadcast of the parade and tells his mother.
 The son is thrilled to learn his father, whom he has always considered bland and boring, has a wilder side, and expresses an interest in spending more time with him.
-His suspicious ex-wife invites Pignon to dinner and demands an explanation.
+His suspicious ex-wife Christine invites Pignon to dinner and demands an explanation.
 He has by this point gained enough self-confidence to tell her exactly what he thinks of her.

 Meanwhile, Santini's charade of friendship has developed into an obsessive attraction; his wife suspects him of having an affair when she finds a receipt for an expensive pink cashmere sweater, and leaves him when he buys Pignon chocolates.
 After this, Santini invites Pignon to move in with him.
-When Pignon turns him down, Santini snaps, a fight ensues, and Santini is institutionalized to recover from his emotional breakdown.
+When Pignon turns him down, Santini snaps, a fight ensues, and Santini is fired and institutionalized to recover from his emotional breakdown.

-Eventually, Pignon's ruse is discovered when Kopel catches him making love in the office to his co-worker, Mlle Bertrand.
-However, he has become so assertive that he keeps his job, relates to his son, patches up his relationship with Santini, cheers up Belone, and lives happily ever after.
+Eventually, Pignon's ruse is discovered when Kopel catches him making wild love on the factory conveyor to his supervisor, Mlle Bertrand, in the middle of a factory tour held for Japanese guests.
+However, he has become so assertive that he keeps his job, relates to his son, patches up his relationship with Santini restoring the latter's employment, cheers up Belone, and lives happily ever after with Mlle Bertrand.
+The finale is similar to the starting scene, but now Pignon literally pushes his way back into the photo and (accidentally) his former offenders out of it, which results in a broken collarbone for one of them.